sinefunc/jquery.instance/README.md

     $sidebar.load = function() { /* ... */ };
     $sidebar.load();

-If you were to access that in another area of your script, it'd be another object altogether and your extensions will not be available.
+...but if you were to access that in another area of your script, it'd be another object altogether and your extensions will not be available.

     $("a.reload-sidebar").click(function() {